Teaching

 Journalism Studies Theory Seminar – This doctoral-level seminar introduces students to the classic theories informing the research and study of journalism.

 Qualitative Research Methods – This doctoral-level course teaches graduate students the philosophy and application of qualitative methods.
-Students work from within a community throughout the semester to conduct hands-on studies of textual analysis, interviewing, ethnography, historical archive work, and grounded theory.
+Students conduct hands-on studies of textual analysis, interviewing, ethnography, historical archive work, and grounded theory.
 They also train in IRB protocol.

 Advising & Mentoring